danielrkling/solid-html/README.md

 ## `h` function

-`h` will create a component using uses createElement / createComponent and changes `()=>value` to getters on props.
+`h` will create a component using uses createElement / createComponent and will wrap `()=>value` props in getters under the following conditions:
-Properties with names starting with "on" are omitted as well as if the function has any parameters (fn.length>0).
+ - property name !== "ref" or begins with "on"
+ - function has length of 0 meaning no arguments
+ - function is not registered with `once`

-In order to have components render in the right context, `h` has to be wrapped like `()=>h()` for children of context providers or any component providing context within it.
+In order to have components render in the right context, `h` may have to be wrapped like `()=>h()` for children of context providers or any component providing context within it.

 Prebuilt wrappers for Show (keyed=false), Keyed (Show w/ keyed=true), For, Index, and Suspense are included for more concise code.